openspending/community.openspending.org/blog/_posts/2016-06-14-announcing-the-Alpha-Version-of-Open-Spending-Next.md

 * Collaborating in the [OpenBudgets.eu](http://openbudgets.eu/) project, together with [Open Knowledge Germany](https://okfn.de/), [Open Knowledge Greece](http://okfn.gr/), [J++](http://www.jplusplus.org/en), [Transparency International EU](http://www.transparencyinternational.eu/), [University of Prague](http://www.vse.cz/) , [University of Bonn](https://www.uni-bonn.de/) and [Civio](http://www.civio.es/) to build a platform that improves transparency and opens the black box of European structural funds spending data.
   Read about our latest news and research topics on our [blog.](http://openbudgets.eu/blog/) - we're currently investigating EU funds and how the EU money flows.

+This work has been also funded by [Adessium Foundation](http://www.adessium.org/) as part of OpenSpending EU, a project that aims at making EU Budgets and Spending data, as well as EU Structural funds accessible to citizens, researchers, journalists and policy-makers.

 ## How can you contribute to OpenSpending?

 There are so many ways to contribute to OpenSpending!